hbhungg/tinygrid/README.md

 energy_data = ieee_cis.load_energy_data()
 weather_data = ieee_cis.load_ERA5_weather_data()
 ```
-As an example, we will work on 2 data instance, Building0 and Solar0, and forecast 2976 datapoint on Oct 2020 (Phase 1 of the competition).
+As an example, we will work on 2 data instances, Building0 and Solar0, and forecast 2976 datapoints (15-minute time step) for the whole month Oct 2020 (Phase 1 of the competition).
 ```python
 # Data up to the end of November 2020
 solar0 = energy_data['Solar0']